 This will ensure that using chopsticks actually activates your brain activity instead of activating your muscle memory.

-For instance, the ashwagandha root is known to be a calming agent that improves the attention and focus, and encourages choline production in the body which increases the efficiency of our brain’s functions.
+For instance, the ashwagandha root is known to be a calming agent that improves the attention and focus.
+Moreover, it encourages choline production in the body which increases the efficiency of our brain’s functions.
 Medical research has shown that KSM-66 Ashwagandha-based supplementations significantly improve immediate memory and general memory function.

 Also one of the more known ones is Ginkgo biloba.
 It increases circulation to the brain and provides memory enhancing effects.